SSWConsulting/SSW.Rules.Content/rules/do-you-use-view-models-instead-of-viewdata/rule.md

   model.Message = "Some Message";
   return View();
 }

 <h1><%: Model.Message %></h1>
 ```
+::: good

-Figure: Good Example – Using a ViewModel is a safer way to pass data
+Figure: Good example – Using a ViewModel is a safer way to pass data
 :::